 If you use a low-contrast font, you’ll also meet up with a few obstacles.
 They’re excellent for larger texts, but when they’re used for a standard text, the decreased internal space also decreases the visual definition.

 Both of these contrasts can have a significant role in your brand identity.
-A high contrast can glow with dignity and grace, and a low contrast can amplify the feelings of stability and confidence.
+High contrast can glow with dignity and grace, and low contrast can amplify feelings of stability and confidence.

 Have Font Stress in Mind